Jenne9/githubaction-dockerhub/README.md

 # githubaction-dockerhub

-Création d'un workflow qui build une image et push et le Dockerhub.
+Creation of a workflow that builds an image and pushes it to Dockerhub.